Lake Shore Cryotronics, Inc. Jan 14, 2014

 New products: Lake Shore’s new Model 3062 4-channel scanner card for its Model 336 and Model 350 temperature controllers adds four additional input channels for cryogenic temperature sensors.
 The new Model 121 DC current source is suitable for a range of applications such as semiconductor characterization and magnetic and temperature sensor calibration.

-Lake Shore acquired Princeton Measurement Corporation in January, adding its MicroMag™ VSM and AGM systems to its family of magnetic testing products.
-Lake Shore launched its new THz system for materials characterization in March; the system, currently in testing at several key research institutions, uses non-contact, terahertz-frequency energy to provide valuable insights into phenomenology of emerging electronic and magnetic materials that may eventually be used to build advanced computing devices.
+Lake Shore's prototype THz system for materials characterization,, currently in testing at several key research institutions, uses non-contact, terahertz-frequency energy to provide valuable insights into properties of emerging electronic and magnetic materials.

 Products from this company